nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

    - Similar to foraging, stand in the center of a 3x3 box containing as many crops as possible.
 Drag the left mouse button over each crop to eliminate all wasted time between each watering.
 3. Craft a Chest and keep it in your inventory.
    - If you did not have enough Energy on Spring 1 to chop 50 Wood, chop enough now to craft the Chest.
 This may not leave you with enough time to acquire the Bamboo Pole and Bait before the [Fish Shop](https://stardewvalleywiki.com/Fish_Shop) closes, however.
-4. Deposit all inventory into the Farmhouse Chest.
+4. Deposit your entire inventory into the Farmhouse Chest.
 Retrieve the Hoe and one Stone to go with your newly-crafted Chest.
 5. Travel to Pelican Town.

 ### Pelican Town